zyzek/LEAPs/content/leaps/leap-12.md

 Uniswap v3 affords liquidity providers more flexibility than v2.
 However, it also makes on-chain staking incentives difficult.
 The staking contract allows large one tick liquidity positions to accumulate the majority of rewards.
 Ribbon's LM program has been a victim of this behaviour.

 For the launch of LYRA, we want to enjoy the benefits of Optimism without incurring any additional risks.
 That is why we are proposing a program that rewards full range positions only.
 By approximating V2, we lose capital efficiency but greatly reduce the chance of being exploited.
-Rewards will be computed off-chain in the same way that the ignition program has worked.
-The program will run for one month, after which it may be extended or alternative methods may be used if they have come online by then.
+R The program will run for one month, after which it may be extended or alternative methods may be used if they have come online by then.

+Rewards will be computed off-chain using the same infrastructure as the ignition program and will be distributed at the conclusion of the program via the distribution contract.

 ```
 Pool: LYRA/ETH